Skip to Content

 • Vision loss.

-When should I see a doctor about my AVM symptoms?
+When should I see a doctor about arteriovenous malformation?

-You should see a doctor if you have any symptoms of an AVM.
-If you notice symptoms of a brain AVM, such as seizures, headaches, or symptoms of a stroke, get emergency medical care immediately.
+You should see a doctor if you have any symptoms of AVM.
+If you notice symptoms of a brain AVM, such as seizures, headaches, or symptoms of a stroke, seek emergency medical care immediately.

 Back to top

-Doctors often diagnose an AVM while performing tests for another condition.
-Tests may include:
+Because most AVMs do not cause symptoms, doctors often diagnose an AVM while performing tests for another condition.

 • CT scans – A CT scan is a test that creates images of organs and structures in your body.

-If your doctor suspects you have an AVM, he or she may perform an:
+If your doctor suspects you have an AVM, they may perform an:

 • Angiogram – An angiogram uses a catheter and special x-rays to find the location and severity of the AVM.